Cost Sharing Overview

 - The commitment is expressed as a dollar amount or a percent of effort.

-• Shift (S= Long term shift) or (SS=Short term Shift): Cost share that is created when a faculty member moves their committed effort from being paid by the award to being paid from non-grant sources.
+• Shift (S= Long term shift) or (SS=Short term Shift): Cost share that is created when a faculty member moves their committed effort from being paid by the award to being paid from non-grant sources without reducing their effort on the award.

 - A short term shift is for a period less than 6 months in duration and does not require a cost share addendum (GC1 addendum) but is noted on the FEC.

 - For a long term shift of 6 months or more, the department should submit to GCA a cost share addendum and calculator spreadsheet.
-GCA enters the commitment into the cost share module. http://f2.washington.edu/fm/maa/fec/managing/shifts-in-level
+GCA enters the commitment into the cost share summary so that it will be displayed the FEC.

-• Salary Cap(C): Cost sharing required of faculty whose Institutional Base Salary (IBS) exceed the mandated Federal salary cap.
+• Salary Cap(C): Cost sharing required of faculty whose Institutional Base Salary (IBS) exceed the sponsor mandated salary (cap) that can be paid with the award funds.

 - National Institute of Health (NIH)